-Food pairing: An essential combination of salt, it enhances any food, any dish, from starter to dessert.
+Cooking association: An essential ally of salt, it sublimates any food, any dish, from the starter to the dessert.

-Origin - Plantations: Southeast Brazil - Espirito Santo
+Origins - Plantations: South-East Brazil - Espirito Santo

 Warning: Last items in stock!

 The Brazilian black pepper that I present to you comes from the original region of pepper production: Espirito Santo.
 The variety that I am offering you is a pepper that not only respects my imperatives in terms of quality and flavour, but is also the perfect reflection of what this Brazilian black pepper is, in keeping with traditions and origins.
 This variety of ground black pepper from Brazil comes from the Piper Nigrum plant.